 Hostels

 Hostels are a great low cost option for travellers, particularly backpackers and solo travellers looking to meet like-minded people.
 There are plenty of youth hostels to choose from in Croatia, common in popular hot spots such as Zadar, Split and Dubrovnik.
 We recommend using a comparison website such as Hostelworld, where you can choose your hostel based on user reviews and filter options to suit your requirements.
-You should be able to find a bed in a dorm room for as little as €15-20 per night throughout the low season.
+You should be able to find a bed in a dorm room for as little as €15-20 per night throughout low season months.

 Private Accommodation